aequchain/aequchain.github.io/FUN.md

 **Philosophical Alignment:** PERFECT ✓
 **Inspirational Resonance:** MAXIMUM ✓

-This vision of the **aequchain** Genesis Complex demonstrates:
+This vision of the **æ** Genesis Complex demonstrates:
 - **Technical feasibility** through established sustainable technologies
-- **Economic viability** through the **aequchain** system's mechanisms
+- **Economic viability** through the **æ** system's mechanisms
 - **Human-centered design** prioritizing dignity, freedom, and flourishing
 - **Ecological regeneration** as core rather than afterthought
 - **Scalable replicability** providing template for global adoption
 - **Cultural transformation** as both means and end

-The Complex exists not in dreams but in possibility—every element described uses current or near-current technology, follows established principles of sustainable design, and operates within the economic framework already specified by **aequchain**.
+The Complex exists not in dreams but in possibility—every element described uses current or near-current technology, follows established principles of sustainable design, and operates within the economic framework already specified by **æ**.
 It awaits only will, resources, and collective commitment to manifest.